-Before adding either salt or baking soda to the soil, it’s best to pull up any weeds that have grown through the gaps.
-This will make it easier to cover the soil with the salt or baking soda.
+Before adding either salt or baking soda to the soil, it is best to pull up any weeds that have grown through the gaps.
+This will make it easier to cover the soil with salt or baking soda.

 It is best to use vinegar as an almost last resort.
 As it is very acidic.
 And can damage any surrounding plants that it might be sprayed on.
 It is useful for deterring weeds.
 But it isn’t the most effective option.

 Filling the gaps is one of the best ways to stop weeds from sprouting up again.
 But you can’t just use anything.
 Polymeric sand is a great option.
 Polymeric sand is very fine sand.
 It is poured over the paving slabs.
 And then brushed into the gaps.

 Water is then poured over the sand to saturate it.
 The sand will dry and become solid, sealing the paving slabs together.
 It’s important to ensure that all weeds have been removed before applying the sand.
 But it will make sure that weeds do not come up again until the sand needs replacing.

 Ultimately, even with products such as polymeric sand and chemical deterrents, weeds will always find a way.
 That is why they are weeds.
 Because they get in the way and pop up all over the place.
 There are several ways that you can get rid of weeds.
 And they can be deterred for a while.
 But, ultimately, nature will find a way.

 There is no one way to stop weeds from growing forever.
 As they will continue to grow.
 And paving slabs and the sealants between the slabs will eventually break down and need replacing.
 So while the options above will give you a reprieve for a while.
 They will not stop weeds from growing forever.

 8. Chemical Treatments